IsmaCamara223/IsmaCamara223/README.md

 [Brief Introduction - Remove this afterwards]

-I am a Cyber security student at Kennesaw States University
+Hello, my name is Ismael.
+I am a senior year student at Kennesaw States University currently pursuing a Bachelor's degree in Information Technology with a concentration in Cybersecurity.
+Nice to meet you!

 ## Objective
 [Provide Objective - Remove this afterwards]]

 As stated above, I am currently studying Cyber security and I grew a deep passion with the field.
-I am especially interested in Ethical Hacking and Security Architect.
+I am especially interested in Ethical Hacking and Security Architecture.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]